 Ronald DeWitt Mills-Pinyas

-Mills-Pinyas has created permanent murals in Oregon, three in Costa Rica (San Pedro, San Ramón and Santa Ana) and one in Mexico in Cuernavaca at the Universidad Autónoma de Morelos.
-In 2012, Mills-Pinyas created murals for Oregon State University's Hallie Ford Center with support from the Ford Family Foundation and the Oregon Arts Commission.
+Mills-Pinyas has created permanent murals in Spain, Oregon, three in Costa Rica (San Pedro, San Ramón and Santa Ana) and one in Mexico in Cuernavaca at the Universidad Autónoma de Morelos.
+In 2012, Mills-Pinyas created murals for Oregon State University's Hallie Ford Center in Corvallis with support from the Ford Family Foundation and the Oregon Arts Commission.
 In 2016 he completed a large cycle of murals at EMAI, School of the Integrated Arts in Santa Ana, Costa Rica (Escuela Municipal de Artes Integradas).
 Mills-Pinyas has had extended residencies in Spain, France, Mexico and Costa Rica.
+Currently, Mills-Pinyas is painting a series of murals in a historic home in Arenys de Mar, Spain, where he resides part of the year.

 Mills-Pinyas served as Professor of Studio Art for forty years at Linfield College in McMinnville, Oregon.
 He was named Edith Green Distinguished Professor of Art in 1994 and was the recipient of the Thomas and Julie Olds Award for Artistic Excellence in 2014.
 Mills-Pinyas has taught at the University of Costa Rica in San Pedro; Instituto Allende in San Miguel de Allende, Mexico; the University of Morelos in Cuernavaca, Mexico; Pitzer College in Claremont, California; Claremont Graduate University; and Linfield College in McMinnville, Oregon.

-Mills-Pinyas is Professor Emeritus of Studio Art at Linfield College.
+Mills-Pinyas remains a practicing painter with international exposure as a studio painter and a muralist.
+He is also a retired Professor Emeritus of Studio Art at Linfield College.
 Married to María Isabel Pinyas-Mills, Isabel and Ron have made their homes and studios in the Eola Hills in Oregon's wine country, in Portland, Oregon and in Arenys de Mar, Barcelona, Catalonia, Spain.
 Ron has three sons and three grandchildren.
-Ron's interests include hiking, particularly along the Camino de Santiago in Spain.
+Ron's interests include hiking, particularly along the Camino de Santiago in Spain and the Camino Francigena in Switzerland and Italy.